5 Things to Know About the macOS Big Sur 11.2.2 Update

 For more on the macOS Big Sur 11.2.2 download and installation, take a look at our guide.

-We’ve been using the macOS Big Sur 11.2.2 update on a MacBook Pro (2017) for a very short time and here’s what we’ve noticed about its performance in key areas.
+We’ve been using the macOS Big Sur 11.2.2 update on a MacBook Pro (2017) for a few days now and here’s what we’ve noticed about its performance in key areas:

 Connectivity